About

 My coaching philosophy is centred on the holistic development of athletes as people.

 No other sport relies on teamwork in the way that curling does; it is the successful interdependence of each player on their teammates that defines championship rinks.
 Moreover, few other sports have the tradition of sportsmanship that is so exemplified by the game of curling, even at the highest levels.
+I have registered with True Sport and I pledge to maintain all seven principles of True Sport in my coaching.

 Like other late specialization sports such as golf, success at curling requires significant mastery of a range of athletic skills.
 However, the teamwork that is unique to curling also requires the development of social, physical and psychological skills within each player, so that as a team the athletes can play – and succeed – together.
 I am committed to the development of all of these skills, in a holistic way, with each and every athlete.